-The full breath and achievement of Dr. Daniel Udo-Akang’s work becomes evident in his unflinching struggle and unwavering passion and commitment to make Africa a better place for all people.
-The founder of Africa Intelligence Agency.
+The full breath of Dr. Daniel Udo-Akang’s work is evident in his unflinching struggle and unwavering passion and commitment to make Africa a better place for all people.
+The founder of Africa Intelligence Agency (AIA).
 An uncompromised voice, a stoic, with extraordinary talent invested in the most-high-stake commitment to support the development of capabilities for the advancement of Africa in the 21st Century.
-He was Intelligence Studies Instructor at American Military University, West Virginia, from 2010 to 2019.
-He has been teaching Homeland security and Intelligence professionals serving in various U.S. Homeland Defense and Intelligence institutions for the past 10 years.
-Daniel is an accomplished International Investigator and one of the Principals, Federal Security Services Group, USA.
+He was Intelligence Studies Instructor at American Military University, West Virginia since 2010 until his new assignment as the Principal, Federal Security Services Group based in the United States.
+He has been teaching Homeland security and Intelligence professionals serving in various U.S. Homeland defense and Intelligence institutions for many years.
+Daniel is an accomplished International Investigator.

 He graduated from Bellevue University, Nebraska, American Military University, West Virginia, and Northcentral University, Arizona where he earned MS in Security Management, MA in National Security Studies, and a PhD in Homeland Security, Leadership and Policy respectively.
 In 2014, his research on the “Assessment of Barriers to Institutional Consensus in the U.S. Homeland Security Community” was one of the few selected bibliography for U.S. Army War College’s Library.
 Daniel’s mentors described him as unusually gifted researcher…He had shown exceptional research skill and ability in the way he handled his PhD dissertation, from the beginning to the end.
 He earned President Obama’s commendation for his research on Obamacare security in the Cyberspace published by American International Journal of Contemporary Research: A publication made at a time when Obamacare was challenged by widespread speculation on beneficiaries’ data insecurity.
 As a PhD student, Daniel published very interesting peer-reviewed papers and institutional webzines, including Cyber Attacks: Contemporary Warfare, which was published by Israeli Homeland Security (i-HLS).
 On assessment of his interesting publications, Dr. Daniel Udo-Akang earned ‘Publishing Author Excellence Award’ from the Northcentral University, Arizona.

-He has deep passion for research to uncover historical facts: how Canada created in 1867 by the British North America Act championed by twenty-three polite Canadians who met in Prince Edward Island: the Charlottetown meeting led to confederation and Canada slipped quietly into the world stage.
+He has deep passion for research to uncover historical facts: how Canada created in 1867 by the British North America Act championed by twenty-three polite Canadians slipped quietly into the world stage.
 He said, “nobody could have predicted the sea change in China that occurred in a couple of decades championed by Deng Xiaoping, the Architect of Modern China” (1904 to 1997).
-Daniel also fall in love with the leadership of Mahatma Gandhi of India, the independence struggle and just in 1991, India neoliberal economic reforms transformed and projected the country to the third largest and fastest-growing economies in the world, despite territorial disputes with China and mostly Pakistan.
-Daniel pointed to South Korea as a high-income developed country today; it’s on record as the most industrialized member country of the OECD: ranking fifth largest exporter in the world; largest ship builder in the world: an amazing work of Hyundai Heavy Industries (HHI) based in Ulsan, South Korea.
+Daniel fell in love with the leadership of Mahatma Gandhi of India, the independence struggle and just in 1991, India neoliberal economic reforms transformed and projected the country to the third largest and fastest-growing economies in the world, despite territorial disputes with China and mostly Pakistan.
+Daniel pointed to South Korea as a high-income developed country today; on record as the most industrialized member country of the OECD: ranking fifth largest exporter in the world; largest ship builder in the world: an amazing work of Hyundai Heavy Industries (HHI) based in Ulsan, South Korea.

-Daniel frowned at the actions of African States in the United Nations General Assembly, describing their political alignment as “anti-colonial historical negligence.”
-Citing Ashanti popular adage, Daniel advised, “Only after you have crossed the river can you ridicule the crocodile.”
+Daniel frowned at the African States in the United Nations General Assembly, describing their economic and political alignment with neo-colonialist as negligence against the key supporters of Africa decolonization citing Ashanti popular adage, Daniel advised, “Only after you have crossed the river can you ridicule the crocodile.”
 Dr. Daniel Udo-Akang is encouraging every African to play some important role that would bring meaningful and great changes to the continent: initiate programs that would break the circle of dependency in Africa.
-According to Daniel, we need leaders who can unleash powerful and practical set of economic and political reforms in African countries, in addition to taking advantage of technology resources in European states, Eurasia, and the Western world to develop our brand in scientific and industrial breakthrough, homeland defense and homeland security capabilities, Maritime security among others.
-Aerial warfare no longer involves getting as close as possible to the enemy targets to shot at it with Machine guns – it relies on sophisticated missile technology based on radar and infra-red systems: we have non!
-We have to get into the business of growing bigger and better, no begging!
+According to Daniel, we need leaders who can unleash powerful and practical set of economic and political reforms in African countries.
 On the issue of slavery and invasion of Africa, Daniel advised, “It’s the past, let bygones be bygones.”